splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 View a detector's properties
 -----------------------------------

-You can see a detector's properties, such as its description and creator, by following these steps:
+To see a detector's properties, such as its description and creator, follow these steps:

 #.
 Open the detector.
 #.
 Select the detector's actions menu (|more|), then select :guilabel:`Info`.